In addition to this, Japanese sushi eel is particularly nutritious and comes with numerous health benefits.

 Many people have a natural repulsion to the thought of eating eel—and this also includes most of the passionate sushi lovers.
 They always shy away from the eel.

-However, when you come across a normal eel dish, you will be surprised how it resembles any other fish meal.
+However, when you come across a normal eel dish, you will be surprised that it resembles any other fish meal.

 And, when you happen to taste the soft meat of Japanese eel, you are likely to change your whole idea of eating unagi.